 Strategic Leadership Team

-The Strategic Leadership Team (SLT) is currently made up of nine principal officers and is responsible for setting the strategic direction of the organisation.
+The Strategic Leadership Team (SLT) is currently made up of eight principal officers and is responsible for setting the strategic direction of the organisation.

 Chief Fire Officer and Chief Executive - Chris Blacksell